 Throughout his long career Neagle painted Philadelphia's prominent doctors, lawyers, businessmen, and clergymen of various denominations.
 His portraits are often remarkable for the iconographic devices he used to explicate his subjects' professions or important experiences in their lives.
 Self-educated and conversant on a wide variety of intellectual pursuits, he moved freely in the city's elite social circles.
 An active and sometimes outspoken exponent of artists' rights who spared no efforts to promote the fine arts in America, Neagle was elected first president of the Artists' Fund Society, a group of dissident artists who had seceded from the Pennsylvania Academy in 1835.

 In the early autumn of 1842 a group of Philadelphia's prominent Whig citizens commissioned him to paint the full-length Henry Clay (The Union League of Philadelphia), a portrait that served as a political icon for the Germantown Clay Club during the statesman's bid for the presidency of the United States in 1844.
 The artist travelled to Clay's farm Ashland in Lexington, Kentucky, and remained in the state painting prominent people until early 1843.
 The Clay portrait was Neagle's last major work.
 Depressed by the death of his beloved wife in 1845, he gradually withdrew from society.
 With very few exceptions, his artistic creativity diminished and his activity as a professional portraitist gradually tapered off.
 Neagle continued to paint portraits until the late 1850s, when he suffered a severe stroke.
 He died in Philadelphia in 1865.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Fitzgerald, Thomas.
 "John Neagle, the Artist."
 Lippincott's Magazine I (1868): 477-491.